 Performing a complete stock take at least once year can be tedious, however it is critical for maintaining healthy inventory levels and minimising losses in a business.
-Stock take is important because it reveals discrepancies between inventory stock records and the number of stock you actually have.
-Uncovering the issues that attribute to stock loss or incorrect counts can help move your business in a more profitable direction.
-We will look into the most common stock take mistakes and what you can do to resolve them.
+Stock takes are important because they reveal discrepancies between inventory stock records and the amount of stock you actually have.
+Uncovering the issues that contribute to stock loss or incorrect counts can help move your business in a more profitable direction.
+Here are the most common reasons for a stock take discrepancy and what you should do to resolve them.

 Checklist for stock take discrepancies

-It is increasingly important that a clear plan of attack for counting stock is put in process to avoid the stock take mistakes aforementioned.
+It’s important that a clear plan of attack for counting stock is put in process to avoid the stock take mistakes mentioned above.
 By developing a well-structured process that employees and managers can follow together, you can all avoid the many pitfalls.
-These include organising your stock room before a stock take is pursued, ensuring your staff are well trained to look out for the correct unit of measurements, taking into account attention to detail when looking at product descriptions or SKUs.
+These include organising your stock room before a stock take is started, ensuring your staff are well trained to look out for the correct unit of measurements, and paying attention to detail when looking at product descriptions or SKUs.

 The goal of a stock take count is to check whether your count matches your data on hand.
 It is therefore vital to exclude items that have already been invoiced to customers but have not yet shipped, as well as inventory that may have arrived but has not yet been entered into your inventory system.
 Use a perpetual inventory management system to keep an updated record of your stock movements as it happens.

 Automating your stock take process

 Finally, if you are not already logging your inventory into an automated system then you are certainly losing a lot of time.
 Human error cannot be helped, no matter how meticulously you are entering data.
 Find an automated system, use barcode scanners and use inventory software that can monitor orders, track items, and take stock with all your information recorded centrally.